c-rizz/adarl_ros/README.md

 #### CUDA error: no kernel image is available for execution on device
 You may get this error if you are using a relatively new card (or maybe a very old one).
 I had this problem on an RTX3060 and on an RTX A6000.
 This is due to your pytorch installation not being compiled for the architecture of your gpu (e.g for sm_86).
 You can get a build that includes your device from pytorch.org, but you need to select the correct torch/torchvision version and the correct CUDA version.
-You can get torch and torchvision from requirements_sb3.txt in the lr_gym folder.
+You can get torch and torchvision from requirements_sb3.txt in the lr_gym_ros folder.
 I believe you should use the CUDA version that appears in nvidia-smi, but that exact one may not be available on pytorch.org, so choose a similar one.
 I for example had CUDA 11.5, but installed pytorch for CUDA 11.3, and everything worked.
 You can find the list of the builds at https://download.pytorch.org/whl/torch_stable.html
 You can then install with the following (replace the versions according to your needs):

 ```